 What Is the Timeframe?

-A project isn’t a project if it doesn’t end, so every project is subject to its timeframe, and this is where you detail yours.
-What is the amount of time you need to complete the project phases?
+A project isn’t a project if it doesn’t end.
+Every project is subject to its timeframe, and this is where you detail yours.
+What’s the amount of time you need to complete the project phases?
 Specify that here.

 What Are the Resources?

-A project needs resources to get it done, and this is the section you will detail those you need to complete your project.
-List the type of resource, the quantity and then add notes as needed to clarify.
+A project needs resources to get it done, and this is the section you’ll detail those needed to complete your project.
+List the type of resource and the quantity and then add notes as needed to clarify.

 What Is the Project Budget?